mdgriffith/elm-optimize-level-2/README.md

 **Note** — elm-optimize-level-2 only generates a js file, it doesn't support generating HTML.

 **Another Note** — Before deploying your app, you should also minify it and gzip it. `elm-optimize-level-2` does not do that for you.
 [Check out this doc for a recommended setup.](notes/minification.md)

+## The `--optimize-speed` flag

+You can also provide `--optimize-speed` (`--O3`) to `elm-optimize-level-2`, which will attempt to generate even faster code at the expense of asset size.

+If you enable this option you may experience a ~5% bigger js file, but with significantly faster record updates.

 ## What's actually happening?